chevron_left Health risks

 In the Netherlands, all children have received the tetanus vaccination, since this vaccination has been part of the National Immunisation Programme since the 1950s.
 This vaccination helps the body produce antibodies in the blood.
 Without vaccination, there are no antibodies to fight off the disease.
 Individuals who have had tetanus in the past are not automatically protected.

 The tetanus vaccine is often administered in combination with vaccines for diphtheria, polio, and, during childhood, whooping cough (pertussis).
 This combined vaccine is known as the DTaP/IPV vaccine.
-If you are travelling to a destination where tetanus is prevalent, it is recommend to get a booster shot.
-You can get vaccinated against tetanus at KLM Health Services, please feel free to make an appointment at one of our Travel Clinics.
+If you are travelling abroad on business to a destination where tetanus is prevalent, it is recommended getting a booster shot.

 More information